heviane/heviane/docs/how-to-document-and-share-extensions.md

-# How to generate extensions.json
+# How to document and share extensions

-Automatically create an **`extensions.json`** file in Visual Studio Code listing all your installed extensions.
+Automatically create an "extensions.json" file to list all your installed extensions, share and automatically install from the generated file.

-Here is a **shell script** to generate the file automatically:

 ---